peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public static PeterO.ExtendedFloat PI(
         PeterO.PrecisionContext ctx);

-Finds the constant pi.
+Finds the constant π.

 <b>Parameters:</b>

  * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). --This parameter cannot be null, as pi can never be represented exactly.--.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter cannot be null, as π can never be represented exactly.

 <b>Returns:</b>

-Pi rounded to the given precision.
+π rounded to the given precision.

 <b>Exceptions:</b>